Theme

 What appears notable

-Based on the repository description, what readers may want to notice is the attempt to combine local retrieval, lower storage use, and privacy-oriented operation in one package.
+The repository description is useful for checking the attempt to combine local retrieval, lower storage use, and privacy-oriented operation in one package.

 Before using